-This column addresses the role of the voice within your oil in guiding the flushing process.
-This voice, also known by practitioners as oil analysis, can provide essential information relating to flush avoidance, when to flush, how to flush and when your flush has been successfully executed.
+This article addresses the role of the voice within your oil and how to let it guide your flushing process.
+This voice, also known by practitioners as an oil analysis, can provide essential information relating to flush avoidance, when to flush, how to flush, and when your flush has been successfully executed.
 This guiding role of oil analysis will be discussed in three phases.

-Going back to the original list of reasons for performing a flush (Part 1 of this series), Table 1 lists example tests that could be used to reveal precursor, impending or severe conditions:
+Table 1 lists example tests that could be used to reveal precursor, impending, or severe conditions:

 Many flush strategies involve the use of a program of flush tactics until the original offending contaminant has been scoured from the machine as well as both the flush and rinse fluids.
 The flush and rinse fluids often contain fluid chemistry that must be thoroughly removed before the lubricant is replaced and the machine is returned to service.